indrayam/coding-nerd-notes/java-kotlin/hands-on.md

 - [Learn Kotlin by Example](https://play.kotlinlang.org/byExample/overview)
 - [Coding Bat - Java](https://codingbat.com/java)

 ## Exercises
-All Apps use `gen`, `gensb`, IntelliJ IDEA, Gradle w/ Kotlin and unit tests using JUnit 5
+All Apps use IntelliJ IDEA, Gradle w/ Kotlin, Unit tests using JUnit 5 (w/ Hamcret and AssertJ) and Mockito.
+Also, they are packaged as Docker images

 #### Basics
 - Create an App that implements Rock, Paper and Scissors game where user's input is received from the Console